The Budget Office

 Sec.22.400A of the Howard County Charter mandates the Howard County Office of Budget to formulate and prepare the county budget to be submitted by the County Executive to the County Council each year.
-A total staff of five full time and one part-time position perform this task.
 Howard County participates in the Government Finance Officers Association (GFOA) Distinguished Budget Presentation Award Program and has received this annual award for the past nine years.
 In addition to the budget, this office is responsible for staffing the Spending & Affordability Committee and the Economic Indicators Review Committee.

 About the Budget Process